AtomicFriction/FrictionSources/README.md

 ```
 python main.py
 ```

-### Execution Modes
+### Execution Modes With Command Line Arguments

-Assuming that you are operating in the ``` codebase ```directory, use the following command to see possible command line arguements
+Assuming that you are operating in the ``` codebase ```directory, use the following command to see possible command line arguments
 ```
 python main.py --help
 ```

 #### The software needs the eigenvectors and eigenvalues from the Hessian matrix.
 Therefore, you need to calculate the Hessian matrix at least once for each input configuration.
 If you have calculated the Hessian matrix once, you can just load the eigenvectors and eigenvalues if you are using the same input configuration.

 ##### The ```--calc_hessian``` Mode